sematext/docs/docs/monitoring/containers.md

 ![New Infra App](../images/monitoring/new-infra-app-env.gif)

-Sematext can easily monitor your Infrastructure with the Sematext Agent.
+Sematext can easily monitor your infrastructure with the Sematext Agent.
 You can install the agent during the Infra App creation process by following the Container instructions during environment selection.

 Check also:
 - [Docker](../agents/sematext-agent/containers/installation/#docker)